juanfranblanco/plasma2/programs/wallet-server/README.md

 # Configure
-Create ./.npmrc if you need to change something (for more, see ./package.json):
+Create ./.npmrc if you need to change something:
 >./.npmrc
 ```sh
 # Server Port